Are you getting enough sleep?

 5. Plan Your Mornings with Excruciating Detail

-The more specific you are with your morning routine, the easier it’s going to be to execute it.
+The more specific you are with your morning routine, the easier it will be to execute it.
 I’m talking about the really small details.

 Where do you put your alarm?